apache/airflow-site/landing-pages/site/content/en/blog/airflow-newcomers/apache-airflow-for-new-comers.md

 It has been an amazing experience!
 Thanks to my mentors [Jarek](https://github.com/potiuk) and [Kaxil](https://github.com/kaxil), and the community members especially [Kamil](https://github.com/mik-laj) and [Tomek](https://github.com/turbaszek) for all their support.
 I'm grateful!

+Thank you so much, [Leah E. Cole](https://github.com/leahecole), for your wonderful reviews.